Photonico/Linux_Customization/README.md

 # Linux Customization

-This repository is a Linux custionization note.
+This repository is a Linux customization note.
 My major experience  is ArchLinux with KDE Plasma desktop.

 Thanks for your wathching,
 Lu